LX2004/promoter/README.md

 python prediction_transformer_dimer_original_kfold.py

+python test_model_performance.py

 ```
 The trained prediction model will be stored in folder 'train_prediction_model/model'.
-The `good_record_kfold.txt` file stores training parameters and training results.
+The `good_record_kfold.txt` file stores training parameters and training results. `test_model_performance.py` file test the performance of the trained prediction model.
+Users can test the performance of different models by modifying the parameter `"model_path"` in `test_model_performance.py`.

 # Hyperparameters for Diffusion Model Training